SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 title.
 Any arbitrary keys and values may be used; however, only the following will be understood by the renderer:

-- Author: Author name or git username
+- `Author`: Author name or git username
-- Summary: A human-readable summary of the codelab.
+- `Summary`: A human-readable summary of the codelab.
 Defaults to blank
-- Id: An identifier composed of lowercase letters ideally describing the content of the codelab.
+- `Id`: An identifier composed of lowercase letters ideally describing the content of the codelab.
 This field should be unique among codelabs.
 This will be in the URL of the codelab
-- Tags: Leave "workshop" if creating a Developer workshop or "iguide" if creating an integration guide.
+- `Tags`: Leave "workshop" if creating a Developer workshop or "iguide" if creating an integration guide.
 Remove both if neither.
 Note: this is used for the "Filter by Type" feature on the [landing page](solace.dev/codelabs)
-- Categories: A comma-separated list of the topics or technologies the codelab covers.
+- `Categories`: A comma-separated list of the topics or technologies the codelab covers.
 Include items such as language(s) and protocol(s) used.
 The first one is used to create a new "Filter by category" feature on the [landing page](solace.dev/codelabs) and the styling of the category.
 The remaining will be used for the filtering.
-  - Note that the list of available categories can be found in the main [site repo](https://github.com/SolaceDev/solace-dev-codelabs-site/blob/master/site/app/styles/_categories.scss#L178-L198)
+  - Note that the list of available categories can be found in the main [site repo](https://github.com/SolaceDev/solace-dev-codelabs-site/blob/master/site/app/styles/_categories.scss#L152-L181)
-  - The current list is (case insensitive): `[AMQP, Boomi, Codelab, Java, JMS, Kafka, MQTT, REST, Solace, Spring]`
+  - The current list is (case insensitive): `[amqp, boomi, codelab, java, jms, kafka, mqtt, rest, solace, spring, kubernetes, javascript, helm, azure, opentelemetry, mulesoft, rabbitmq, keda, apama, hermesjms, flink, nifi, nagios, jboss, weblogic, websphere, webspherelib, spark, sap, terraform]`
-- Environments: Leave as "Web"
+- `Environments`: Leave as "Web"
-- Status: The publication status of the codelab.
+- `Status`: The publication status of the codelab.
 Valid values are:
   - Draft: Codelab is not finished.
   - Published: Codelab is finished and visible.
   - Deprecated: Codelab is considered stale and should not be widely advertised.
   - Hidden: Codelab is not shown in index.
-- Feedback Link: A link to send users to if they wish to leave feedback on the codelab.
+- `Feedback Link`: A link to send users to if they wish to leave feedback on the codelab.
 Link to git repo where code for the tutorial will live.
-- Analytics Account: A Google Analytics ID to include with all codelab pages.
-Leave as shown above.

 #### Add the Title